To build healthy and thriving Alaskan communities, economies, and ecosystems in a changing climate.

 ACCAP has been working in Alaska for over 15 years to improve the ability of Alaskans to adapt to a changing climate.
 We strive for a partnership model, building meaningful relationships and working together to meet partners' information needs.

-- Extreme events - we use an integrated approach to analyze historic and projected event occurrences and document socio-economic impacts.
-We produce resources and tools to meet climate science needs.
+- Extreme events - we use an integrated approach to analyze historic and projected extreme events, such as flooding, storms, and wildfire.
+We use these analyses to document socio-economic impacts and produce resources and tools to meet climate science needs.

-- Tribal Resilience - we work with Alaska Tribes, Leadership, and Indigenous communities to investigate boundary spanning and knowledge co-production.
-Outcomes inform workforce and economic development and adaptation planning.
+- Tribal resilience - we work with Tribes, Tribal regional non-profits, and Indigenous communities to build capacity for climate adaptation.
+This includes investigating boundary spanning and knowledge co-production as well as, workforce and economic development and adaptation planning.

-- Outreach and Engagement - we share climate and weather information to a wide audience through webinars, radio, local newspapers and social media.
-We prioritize network and relationship building to be a trusted source for information.
+- Outreach and engagement - we share climate and weather information to a wide audience through webinars, radio, local newspapers and social media.
+We prioritize network and relationship building to be a trusted source for information throughout Alaska.

 The climate is warming in northern latitudes at over twice the rate of other parts of the globe.
 Alaska is also experiencing significant shifts in the intensity and frequency of extreme climate events related to temperature, sea ice, and coastal erosion, with high confidence for future continued change also in precipitation and marine and terrestrial ecosystems.

 Rural and Alaska Native communities throughout the state, many of which are accessible only by air or water, are among the most vulnerable.
-These communities face threats to key areas of concern such as salmon, large mammals, community infrastructure, and traditional knowledge.
+These communities face threats to key areas of concern such as food security, community infrastructure, and traditional knowledge.